feenkcom/glamorous-docker-setup/README.md

 ```
 should print a number to console and then exit.

-# GUI app served from within a running container by [Xpra](https://xpra.org/)
+# GUI app

+The `gui-app` branch is just an OpenGL Docker image with a [Xpra](https://xpra.org/) server which supports viewing and controlling X11 from a browser.

-The `gui-app` branch allows running Glamorous Toolkit in linux systems with older versions of `GLIBCXX`.
+This allows running Glamorous Toolkit in Linux systems with older versions of `GLIBCXX`.
 Its only dependency being docker and a browser.
 Only tested this setup on OS X and Chrome.

 ## Build docker image with bash